HelmyBlub/chatSim/tasks.md

 Tasks:
+- change: panning should not wait for timer if moved to far
 - instead of switching jobs use house storage capacity for gatherer job
     - food gatherer
         - store food at home